 Important note:

 We need the metadata in a specific structure to be able to run a successful migration.
 After you’ve discussed the asset migration with your Customer Success Manager, you’ll receive a link to a template showing the following metadata possibilities.
-The first four pieces of this metadata information is mandatory, the rest of them are optional.
-The template can also be found here.
+The first four pieces of this metadata information are mandatory, the rest of them are optional.

 ID